Syrian cleric says mediating release of kidnapped Lebanese

 Opposition activists in northern Syria said none of the mainstream Sunni Muslim guerrilla units known to operate in the area appeared to have been involved in the abductions.
 Syrian forces shelled the town of Azaz, near the site of the abductions, on Tuesday and Thursday, they said.

-Families of the abducted men have blocked roads and burned tires to protest the kidnapping, some threatening action against Syrians in Lebanon.
+Families of the abducted men have blocked roads and burned tyres to protest the kidnapping, some threatening action against Syrians in Lebanon.

 The protests led the head of Hezbollah, the political movement and guerilla group that is Syria's strongest ally in Lebanon, to appeal for calm.